qiaojun/study-nodejs/README.md

 study-nodejs
 ============

-this is simple nodejs CRUD web application, which use jquery, jquery-datatable, jade, node-mysql.
+This is simple nodejs CRUD web application, which use jquery, jquery-datatable, jade, node-mysql.